Learn how to stop your iPhone, iPad, or iPod touch from automatically backing up to your computer when you connect it using a USB cable.

 5) When prompted about applying the changes, click on the blue Apply button.

-Now when you plug your iPhone in to your computer to sync it with iTunes or to charge it while iTunes is open, your device won’t sync with iTunes anymore.
+Now, when you plug your iPhone into your computer to sync it with iTunes or to charge it while iTunes is open, your device won’t sync with iTunes anymore.
 Instead, it will back up to iCloud, which won’t get in the way of transferring information back and forth with your device.

-Disable automatic iTunes backup by preventing auto-sync
+2. Switch off automatic backup by preventing auto-sync

 1) Plug your iOS device into your Mac or PC.